rosmo/ansible-packer-vagrant-openstack-ec2/README.md

 Ansible scripts to build operating system images using Packer and Vagrant, exporting to an Openstack image.

-*Now this playbook also generates AMI images.*
+*Now this playbook also generates AMI and OVF images.*

 ## Required software: